 “I’m not the one traveling the world.
 No one is forcing anyone to do anything,” said my supervisor with that matter of fact voice of his.
 Don’t let the door hit you on the way out.
-Well, in reality there was no door.
+Well, in reality, there was no door.
 Just wide open spaces for backpackers to stream in and out of, faceless, nameless, shaped like dollar signs.

-After fifteen minutes, thanks to infinite employer patience, my supervisor approaches on a quad bike.
-“Come with me,” he says and I’m pretty sure that’s it.
+After fifteen minutes, thanks to infinite employer patience, my supervisor approached on a quad bike.
+“Come with me,” he said, and I’m pretty sure that’s it.
 My banana farm career had lasted a whopping fifteen minutes and a throbbing blister.
 “Where are we going?”
-I cheerfully ask him.
+I cheerfully asked him.
 “Takin’ you humpin’.”

-I’m dropped off at a white 4×4 troopie, the same kind they have all over rural Oz, in which a second supervisor helms the wheels.
-The troopie has seen better days and it shakes and rattles as we speed through the banana fields.
+I was dropped off at a white 4×4 troopie, the same kind they have all over rural Oz, which a second supervisor helmed the wheels.
+The troopie has seen better days and it shakes and rattles as we sped through the banana fields.

-Two of us are bearing arms — huge machete-like knives sharp enough to cut through thick banana tree stems – as we rush towards the waiting tractor and trailer parked parallel to the seemingly endless rows of trees.
-Two workers are needed by each tree; one to position himself beneath the banana bunch to catch it on his shoulders when the
+Two of us were bearing arms — huge machete-like knives sharp enough to cut through the thick banana tree stems – as we rushed toward the waiting tractor and trailer parked parallel to the seemingly endless rows of trees.
+Two workers were needed by each tree; one to position himself beneath the banana bunch to catch it on his shoulders when the

-other cuts it from the tree.
-The huge machete-like knife pierces the warm, humid air.
-I can feel the stirred up sticky heat brush against my neck as the knife severs the fruit from its branch.
+other cut it from the tree.
+The huge machete-like knife pierced the warm, humid air.
+I could feel the stirred up sticky heat brush against my neck as the knife severed the fruit from its branch.

 I didn’t last very long at the banana farm.
 Hard work pays off, yes, and if you can cope you can bring in a lot of cash, but as soon as I had enough money to make it down the coast, I did.